 A lot has changed in my (almost) four years at the University of York.
-I’ve gained friends, society positions, Nouse office key cards, and at times lost all three.
-But with exams upon us it seems an appropriate moment to reflect that no one has had a more enduring influence on my time at university than Messrs.
+I’ve gained friends, other people’s kitchen utensils, Nouse office key cards, and at times lost all three.
+But with exam season upon us it seems an appropriate moment to reflect that no one has had a more enduring influence on my time at university than Messrs.
 Morrell, Fairhurst and Burton.

-Don’t be fooled by the facade of camaraderie.
+Don’t be fooled by the friendly facade.
 A masterpiece of modernist architecture, a far cry from the pebble-dashed brutalism that dots the skyline from its eternally calm smoking area, the library projects enough round-the-clock light pollution to shame Tokyo city centre.
 ‘Come in’, it seems to say, ‘I won’t bite’.
 Oh library, I know you better than that.

-But there’s a more serious point to make here: spending every waking moment poring over the Key Texts section is simply not a healthy way to live our lives.
-True librarying is a solitary existence: a self-imposed exile that leaves you alone with your waning discipline, and perhaps a piece of software to silence the temptations of social media.
+But there’s a more serious point here: spending every waking moment poring over the Key Texts section is simply not a healthy way to live your life.
+True librarying is a solitary existence: a self-imposed exile that leaves you alone with your waning discipline, a clandestine bag of Nisa snacks, and perhaps a piece of software to silence the temptations of social media.
 Even in dead-end office jobs you get meetings, briefings and gossip by the water cooler.
-In the library, talking is so synonomous with procrastinating that you’re mostly forbidden from doing it altogether.
+In the library, talking is so synonomous with procrastination that you’re usually forbidden from doing it altogether.

 It’s a further cruelty that students and schoolchildren alike are expected to be most library-bound during the Summer Term, when natural positivity and vitamin D production should be at their highest.
 As the sun beats down outside we perch resentfully on whichever desk-cum-armchair we got up at 7am to claim, growing steadily more hermit-like with every hour.